unameit10000000/reallysimpleagent/README.md

 # Really Simple Agent 🤖

-This project is a **minimal Command Line Interface (CLI)** assistant built using the **Anthropic API** to handle natural language processing (NLP) tasks.
-It assists with fetching weather, performing calculations, and providing Wikipedia search results.
-The output is clean, colorful, and interactive.

-The assistant utilizes different language models to generate responses, which are color-coded for clarity and a pleasant user experience.
+This is very basic and minimal ***command line interface (CLI)*** **AI Agent** built using the **Anthropic API** to perform tasks.

+Currently the tracking of cryptocurrency prices is supported, however there are placeholders for fetching weather, performing calculations and providing Wikipedia search results, both which have yet to be implemented. (feel free to fork and submit a PR) Furthermore the Agent CLI provides a interactive chat, similar to ChatGPT and different language models are supported.
+(Haiku, Sonnet)

+## Most recent update 🆕
+- Added cryptocurrency price tracking functionality
+- Implemented automated scheduling system
+- Added real-time console notifications for scheduled tasks
+- Integrated price data logging to file system

-## Features 🌟
+## Features and Actions 🌟
 - **Interactive CLI**: Engage with the assistant through simple text prompts.
 - **Colorful Output**: Responses are formatted with color using the `colorama` library.
 - **Multiple Models**: Supports models from the Anthropic API (like Haiku and Sonnet).
 - **Dynamic User Input**: Accepts user queries and responds accordingly.
+- **Cryptocurrency Price Tracking**: Automated price tracking for crypto.
+- **Scheduled Tasks**: Background task scheduling for continuous price monitoring.

 ### Action Support (Placeholders) ⚠️
 The assistant currently has placeholders for actions such as: